 IIT Institute of Design was the ﬁrst design school in the US to create a doctor of philosophy (PhD) in design, and it continues to have the largest doctoral program in design.
 Our PhD is a program for those who wish to teach or conduct fundamental research in the field of design.
 Students who have earned their PhD degree have gone on to lead design programs at other universities, teach, consult, and guide global corporations in their pursuit of innovation and value.

-Applicants to the PhD program must have a demonstrated interest in a research area that aligns with research currently being conducted by PhD faculty at IIT Institute of Design (see research statements below).
+Applicants to the PhD program must have a demonstrated interest in a research area that aligns with research currently being conducted by PhD faculty at IIT Institute of Design (see faculty profiles below).
 Admitted doctoral students will be required to submit and obtain approval for a program of study and pass a foreign language requirement.
-Within two years of being admitted, and after approval of the program of study and passage of the foreign language examination, the student will take a comprehensive examination.
+Within two years of being admitted, students take a comprehensive examination.
 After the comprehensive examination, students will be considered candidates for the PhD degree.